cybertraining-dsc/su22-reu-385/time-series-prediction/lag-plot/lag-plot.md

 ![Two Graphs showing lag plot](images/lag-plot.png){fig:lag-plot}

-Figure @fig:lag-plot shows two graphs with that visualize the lag plot
+Figure @fig:lag-plot shows two graphs with that visualize the lag plot, where the graph show a pattern, which leaves us with the result that the series is correlated.

 To test the following code: